alex-connolly/guardian/README.md

 ```

 All types which explicitly implement an interface through the ```is``` keyword may be referenced as that interface type.
 However, there is no go-like implicit implementation, as it can be confusing and serves no particular purpose in a class-based language.

-## Builtins

-Similarly to Solidity, data about the current block may be extracted from the environment using a series of builtins.
-However, Solidity uses syntax reminiscent of object fields (e.g. ```msg.sender```), which are misleading as to the true nature of these builtins, which are immutable.
-Guardian therefore replaces them with a series of builtin method calls.

 ## Key Features